VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 ### First Commands to Try
 ```
-"Hey VATSAL, introduce yourself"
+"Kai, introduce yourself"
-"VATSAL, what can you do?"
+"Hey Kai, what can you do?"
-"OK VATSAL, take a screenshot"
+"OK Kai, take a screenshot"
 "Computer, check system information"
-"Bhiaya, what time is it?"
+"VATSAL, what time is it?"
-"Bhaisahb, show me the weather"
+"Bhiaya, show me the weather"
 ```

 ---